sillsdev/TheCombine/docs/deploy/README.md

   kubectl [--kubeconfig=<path-to-kubernetes-file>] [-n thecombine] exec -it deployment/maintenance -- <maintenance scripts> --help
   ```

-  The only exception is `combine-backup-job.sh` which does not have any script options.
+  The exception is `combine-backup-job.sh` which does not have any script options.

 - The `-n thecombine` option is not required if you set `thecombine` as the default namespace for your kubeconfig file
   by running: